HSun981/pulpy-joss/paper.md

 pulse design tools as part of the SigPy Python package for signal processing and image reconstruction [@Ong2019].
 We call this new package PulPy, short for Pulses in Python.
 SigPy.RF is constructed as a nested package within the broader SigPy package.\autoref{fig:hierarchy} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.

-![New RF pulse design tools (red) within the SigPy package hierarchy.
-The pulse design tools are grouped in a series of modules dedicated to a specific pulse class or type of RF pulse design utility. \label{fig:hierarchy}](sigpy-hierarch.png){ width=60% }

 # About PulPy